Walter Spencer Avis: Life and education

-Positions and Honours
+Positions and honours

 From 1952 to his death in 1979, Avis was professor of English at Royal Military College, Kingston, Ontario.
 He was a long-term secretary of the Canadian Linguistic Association, President from 1968–70, and was slated to become president-elect of the American Dialect Society in January 1980; however, he died suddenly in December 1979.

-Death
+Death and legacy

 Avis died in December 1979 from a heart attack.
+He left behind materials and data for a second edition of DCHP, which the remaining members of the editorial team, Matthew H. Scargill, Douglas Leechman, Charles B. Crate and Patrick Drysdale, completed by the late Charles J. Lovell, were unable to utilize.
+A second edition, DCHP-2, would appear, using sone of the legacy data, in 2017 by a new editorial team.